-As of March 31, 2021, the Company's investment portfolio reported an unrealized loss of \$0.2 million.
+As of March 31, 2022, the Company's investment portfolio reported an unrealized loss of \$0.1 million.
 Based on its evaluations, the Company determined that a credit loss allowance is not required since the decline was not related to underlying credit issues of the counterparties.
 The counterparties to these investments have high credit quality with investment grade ratings of at least AA+ or above, along with a history of no defaults.
-No single investment in the corporate bond portfolio had an individually material unrealized loss and in the aggregate.
-The total amount of unrealized losses of \$0.2 million as of March 31, 2021 was only 0.24% of the total amortized costs basis of the investment portfolio.
+No single investment in the portfolio had an individually material unrealized loss and in the aggregate.
+The total amount of unrealized losses of \$0.1 million as of March 31, 2022 was only 0.47% of the total amortized costs basis of the investment portfolio.
 In addition, the Company does not intend to sell these investments and it is not more likely than not that the Company will be required to sell these investments before recovery of their amortized cost bases.
-Accordingly, based on the foregoing evaluation, the Company did not record any credit losses during the three months ended March 31, 2021 and the entire amount of the decline in fair value below the amortized cost basis was recorded as an unrealized loss, net of tax, in other comprehensive loss in the Statements of Comprehensive Loss.
+Accordingly, based on the foregoing evaluation, the Company did not record any credit losses during the three months ended March 31, 2022 and the entire amount of the decline in fair value below the amortized cost basis was recorded as an unrealized loss, net of tax, in other comprehensive loss in the Statements of Comprehensive Loss.
+Unrealized gains are also reflected, net of tax, as other comprehensive income (loss) in the Statements of Comprehensive Loss.